1940 Canadian federal election: National results

 1 "Change" and "% Change% figures compare total of "National Government" and "Conservative" to 1935 Conservative vote.

 2 New Democracy and Social Credit ran jointly under the New Democracy banner under the leadership of former Conservative William Duncan Herridge who had founded New Democracy in 1939 to promote his ideas monetary and economic reform, though several candidates continued to run under the old Social Credit name.
 The 3 New Democracy MPs elected were all Social Credit incumbents, including Social Credit parliamentary leader John Horne Blackmore while Herridge himself failed to win his seat.
 The party sat in the House of Commons under the New Democracy name until 1944 when its national convention voted to revert to the Social Credit name.

-3Two candidates appear to have run under the "New Democratic Party" banner.
+3One candidate appears to have run under the "New Democratic Party" banner.
 It is unlikely that this was related in any way to the Cooperative Commonwealth Federation's adoption of this name in 1960.
-This may be a mis-reporting of party label - these candidates may have been "New Democracy" candidates.
+This may be a mis-reporting of party label - this may have been a "New Democracy" candidate.

+4MP elected was Dorise Nielsen who ran and was elected as a Progressive Unity candidate (or United Progressive Movement (UPM) in North Battleford but was a covert member of the Communist Party of Canada.
+When the Communist Party was refounded in 1943 as the Labor-Progressive Party, Nielsen openly joined the party and became an LPP MP.